maxd13/logic-soundness/paper.md

 [5] 2019, "A formalization of forcing and the unprovability of the continuum hypothesis", Jesse Michael Han and
     &emsp; &emsp; Floris van Doorn.

-[6] 1969, "An Axiomatic Basis for Computer Programming", The Queen's University of Belfast,* Northen Ireland,
+[6] 1969, "An Axiomatic Basis for Computer Programming", The Queen's University of Belfast, Departament of
-    &emsp; &emsp; C.A.R.
+    &emsp; &emsp; Computer Science Northen Ireland, C.A.R.
 Hoare.

 [7] 1972, "A Mathematical Introduction to Logic", Herbert B. Enderton.